praisetompane/app_poker/README.md

         - app.py:
             entry point to startup the application
 - tests: test code lives in folder.
-- utilities: any useful scripts, such as curl & postman requests, software installations.
+- utilities: any useful scripts, such as curl & postman requests, JSON payloads, software installations, etc.

 ## setup instructions:
 1. Ensure you have `python 3.12` installed.